 The Town Deal Board

 The Fund requires each Town to have a Town Deal Board that is made up of representatives from the community, local government, businesses, core services and the third sector.
-The Board will work with a range of people and organisations to develop a vision for the future of Margate and a Town Investment Plan which is a strategy for delivering positive change.
-This strategy will be based on data and evidence and, just as important, the priorities of the local community.
+The Board will work with a range of people and organisations to develop a vision for the future of Margate and deliver against a Town Investment Plan which is a strategy for delivering positive change.
+This strategy is based on data and evidence and, just as important, the priorities of the local community.

 The members of the Margate Town Deal Board are: